goto-opensource/k8s-aws-operator/README.md

 ##### EIP creation

-You can use an `initContainer` as part of your pod definition to create the `EIP` custom resource.
-This requires that your pod has RBAC permissions to create `EIP` resources.
+You can use an `initContainer` as part of your pod definition to create the `EIP` or `EIPAssociation` custom resource.
+This requires that your pod has RBAC permissions to create `EIP`/ `EIPAssociation`resources.

 ```yaml
 apiVersion: v1